mnubo/smartobjects-python-client/README.md

 The environment argument can be `Environments.Sandbox` or `Environments.Production` or one of your custom urls to access the mnubo platform.

-You can also initialize the client with a static token but this is not recommended for production because the token will eventually expires:
+You can generate an App Token from the web application and use it with this SDK.

+Note: App Tokens can have restricted access to specific APIs and can be disabled by an administrator at any given time.
+This means that some API provided in this SDK may not work correctly.

 ```python
 from smartobjects import SmartObjectsClient